lamdu/lamdu-calculus/ExceptionMonad.md

 if the kinds of errors thrown by the two bound actions are vastly different.

-Haskell's sum types are also fully nominal, meaning that one must manually declare all possible errors in all bound actions in a single sum type, to use that as the error type.
+Haskell's sum (variant) types are also fully nominal, meaning that one must manually declare all possible errors in all bound actions in a single sum type, to use that as the error type.

 This inhibits use of Haskell exception monads, and instead, much more code uses dynamically typed exceptions (`SomeException` and the `Exception` class).

-However, with extensible sum types and Lamdu Calculus's powerful case expressions, we can do better.
+However, with extensible variant types and Lamdu Calculus's powerful case expressions, we can do better.

 ## Throwing errors